 - Format: Choose between connection values displaying in a searchable dropdown or as radio buttons in your Live App.

-You can also open the field options and select the "Delete field" option while viewing the records in the Records section of the Builder:
+You also have the option to access the field options and choose the "Delete field" option while viewing the records in the Records section of the Builder.

 There are so many super powerful ways to use connections in your app.
 So many in fact, that this information needs its own article: Use Connections in Your App.

 Notes & Troubleshooting

 Only one connection field is needed to link two tables.
 However, there are rare cases when using two connection fields between two tables is needed.

 When adding connection fields, it is best to place the connection field on the "many" table.